22 April 2025

 This information is provided by Macquarie Investment Management Limited ABN 66 002 867 003 AFSL 237 492 (MIML or We).
 MIML is not an authorised deposit-taking institution for the purposes of the Banking Act (Cth) 1959, and MIML’s obligations do not represent deposits or other liabilities of Macquarie Bank Limited ABN 46 008 583 542 AFSL 237502.
 Any investments are subject to investment risk including possible delays in repayment and loss of income and principal invested.
 Macquarie Bank Limited does not guarantee or otherwise provide assurance in respect of the obligations of MIML.

 This information is provided for the use of financial services professionals only.
 In no circumstances is it to be used by a potential investor or client for the purposes of making a decision about a financial product or class of products.
 The information provided is not personal advice.
 It does not take into account the investment objectives, financial situation or needs of any particular investor and should not be relied upon as advice.
+Therefore, before acting on any information provided, the appropriateness of that information should be considered having regard to any objectives, financial situation or needs.
 Any examples are illustrations only and any similarities to any readers’ circumstances are purely coincidental.

 MIML does not give, nor purport to give, any taxation advice.
 The application of taxation laws to each client depends on that client’s individual circumstances.
 Accordingly, clients should seek independent professional advice on taxation implications before making any decisions about a financial product or class of products.